teambit/bit/src/extensions/reporter/README.md

 It also renders a continuous log of real-time messages sent to it from an arbitrary amount of different sources.

 ## Workflow
 The reporter works in "phases".
-A phase describes is a brief description of what Bit is doing now (eg. Installing, Building Capsules, etc.)
+A phase is a brief description of what Bit is doing now (eg. Installing, Building Capsules, etc.)
 In order for the reporter to start, we need to start a phase using the `startPhase` method.
 Once this is done, the reporter prints a title with the phase name to the screen, and starts showing all logs sent to it.